StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 24/09/2020 - Cstadther - Moved dice pool rendering so `Observer` players can see the rendered dice pool on sheets.
 - 23/09/2020 - Cstadther - Re-added missing modifier display css for sheets.
 - 22/09/2020 - Cstadther - Refactor CSS did not change styles, but remove duplicates and cleaned up unused styles.
 - 20/09/2020 - Cstadther - Fix skill import, was setting `custom:true` incorrectly.